skip to Main Content

 If you are a graduate moving to London, you may only have a backpack and some dreams to bring with you.
 For those with more to bring, getting the help of an international moving company, like us here at Gerson Relocation, is essential.
 We can arrange everything from logistical planning to freight transport and could answer many of the questions you might have about how to move to London.

-At Gerson Relocation, we can do just about everything; from sorting visas and pet relocation to arranging storage and helping to find a property.
+At Gerson Relocation, we can do just about everything, from sorting visas and pet relocation to arranging storage and helping you find a property.
 All you need to do is pack those jumpers — we’ll even help you become accustomed to London’s culture!

 Back To Top